gcl-team/CNA/README.md

+# CNA: Chat UI for Nextgen App

-# 👋 Welcome to CNA!
+## 👋 Welcome to CNA!

-**CNA** stands for **Chat UI for Nextgen Apps**.
-It is a lightweight, open-source React frontend template for building ChatGPT-like web apps with Vite.
+CNA is a lightweight, open-source React frontend template for building ChatGPT-like web apps with Vite.

 CNA focuses on simplicity, performance, and ease of customization — no CSS frameworks, minimal dependencies, and ready to extend for voice input, image messages, dark mode, and more.